 b) Pseudolocking – this usually occurs due to pain.
 If performing a movement is particularly painful, the body will often prevent itself from moving further to try and make sure no more damage is done.

 If you don't have any of these meniscus tear symptoms, it is unlikely that you have a cartilage injury.
 Visit the knee pain diagnosis section for help working out what else may be causing your pain.

 Unfortunately, torn knee cartilage is not very good at regenerating.
 Tissues require a good blood supply to heal and whilst blood capillaries do feed the outer edges of the meniscus, the central parts of the meniscus are avascular (have no blood supply).
-This means they can’t properly heal.
-There are two options with meniscal tears:
+This means that often meniscus tears can’t properly heal.
+There are two options for meniscus injury treatment:

 If it is a small meniscus injury, rehab aims to reduce pain and swelling and improve muscle strength.
 The most appropriate course of action is: